Ninth generation of video game consoles: Comparison

-Other consoles
+The following table includes only named released models, and does not include minor hardware revisions or redesigns, such as the "slim" model of the PlayStation 5.

+Related platforms

-Nintendo Switch
+Nintendo Switch and Nintendo Switch 2

-The Nintendo Switch's position compared to the PlayStation 5 or Xbox Series X/S remains unclear.
-The console was released in March 2017, long before either of these units, as Nintendo wanted to recover quickly from the commercial failure of the Wii U. As they had done with the original Wii, Nintendo designed the Switch in a blue ocean strategy to set the console apart from the competition.
-The Switch has generally been technologically considered a member of the eighth generation, due to lower processing power.
-It remains competitive, however, hosting multiplatform games alongside PlayStation 5 and Xbox Series X/S. These Switch versions may be supplemented by the power of cloud gaming based solutions, as with Control and Hitman 3.
+Despite being a holdover from the eighth-generation, the Nintendo Switch has been positioned by sources as a primary competitor to other ninth-generation consoles, due to its continued hardware and software support as of 2024.
+The financial failure of Nintendo's first eighth-gen console, the Wii U, resulted in the Switch's relatively late release in the eighth-generation, being released in March 2017.
+An "OLED Model" revision was released on October 8, 2021, introducing an updated design and improved display, though it did not introduce any performance improvements.
+Additionally, commercial performance of Switch-exclusive titles have remained high during the ninth-generation, with Pokémon Scarlet and Violet (2022) and The Legend of Zelda: Tears of the Kingdom (2023) both achieving 10 million units sold in their first three days after release.
+Nintendo announced a successor, the Nintendo Switch 2, on January 16, 2025, with it releasing on June 5 in the same year.

-Steam Deck
+Steam Deck and handheld gaming PCs

-On February 25, 2022, Valve released the Steam Deck, a handheld computer that runs SteamOS 3.0, a Linux distribution developed by Valve.
+On February 25, 2022, Valve released the Steam Deck, a handheld gaming PC that runs SteamOS 3.0, a Linux distribution developed by Valve.
 The Deck includes Valve's own Proton compatibility layer, allowing nearly all Windows-based games to run on the Deck without modification.
 The handheld also allows users to install Windows or other software on the device.
 The Steam Deck was the first handheld to use an RDNA 2 GPU, which is also used on both the home consoles of the ninth generation.
-The handheld was well-received by many outlets, with an overall praising of its extensive game compatibility and portability.
+The handheld was well received by many outlets, with an overall praising of its extensive game compatibility and portability.

+The success of the Steam Deck led to the growth of the handheld gaming PC market and to the creation of direct competitors, such as the Asus ROG Ally, Lenovo Legion Go, MSI Claw A1M, and the Ayaneo running Microsoft Windows.